Guleesh and the Princess of France

 But they had no power at all to carry off the girl, after Guleesh had leaped off the horse with her.

-"He'll have no good to get out of that young girl," said another fairy man as he passed over the princess.
+"He'll have no good to get out of that young girl," said another fairy man as his horse passed over the Princess.
 He uttered a few magic words and clapped his hands once.
 "She'll be without talk from now on," said he.
 "What good will she be to you now?"

 Before Guleesh could answer, he and the rest of the fairy men had disappeared from the rath and out of sight.